ruslanmv/ruslanmv.github.io/_pages/talks.md

-Do you want see some videos of some conferences that I  have attended, you can see them at my youtube channel  [ThePhysicsToday](https://www.youtube.com/channel/UC_c4xCIF64TORhLm206OJkA) ,  don't forget subscribe.
+Do you want see some videos of some and lectures conferences that I  have attended, you can see them at my youtube channel [ThePhysicsToday](https://www.youtube.com/c/ThePhysicsToday/playlists)  don't forget subscribe.